NikoboiNFTB/IMDb-RePo/README.md

    - [Tampermonkey (Chromium)](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
    *(Violentmonkey and Greasemonkey may work, but aren’t officially supported.)*

-2. **Install the Script**
+2. **Install the Script** (choose one way, listed easiest to hardest)
    - Click [here](https://github.com/NikoboiNFTB/IMDb-RePo/raw/refs/heads/main/IMDb-RePo-6.0.user.js) and install when prompted.
-   - Your userscript manager should prompt for installation.
+   - Copy-paste all code into a new userscript.
    - Or download the `.user.js` file manually and import it.

 3. **Alternatively; Automatic Redirect Edition**